 Track and discuss the progress of the HSI Task Force Recommendations

-The Council will meet in December, February, March, and May and will be expected to submit a progress report to the President by May 16, 2022.
+The Council will meet in December, February, March, and May and will be expected to submit a progress report to the President in December 2022.

 Advisory Council Membership